r4victor/tenthousandmeters/content/blog/python_bts_07.md

 };
 ```

 The callable object added to the dictionary is usually a method descriptor.
-We should probably discuss what a method descriptor is in another post on Python callables, but essentially it is an object that behaves like a function object, i.e. it can be bound to an instance.
+We should probably discuss what a method descriptor is in another post on Python callables, but essentially it is an object that behaves like a function object, i.e. it binds to instances.
 The major difference is that a function bound to an instance returns a method object, and a method descriptor bound to an instance returns a built-in method object.
 A method object encapsulates a Python function and an instance, and a built-in method object encapsulates a C function and an instance.

 For example, `object.__dir__` is a method descriptor: